mattnolting/nextjs-seed-app/docs/QUICK_START_MODE.md

 ## Notes

-- Navigation ordering is by appearance in `public/routes.json` by default; `order` or `priority` fields can override. `hidden: true` omits a route from nav.
+- Navigation ordering is by appearance in `src/app/routes.json` by default; `order` or `priority` fields can override. `hidden: true` omits a route from nav.
 - `TableView` uses `@patternfly/react-table` with pagination, search, and bulk actions.
 - `DashboardView` includes PatternFly charts (Area, Bar, Donut) using `@patternfly/react-charts`.
+- Sample components are clearly labeled in their file headers so you can replace or delete them.
-- All content patterns are data-driven via `public/app-data.json`.
+- All sample content patterns are data-driven via `src/app/app-data.json`.
-- AppShell config allows changing the masthead logo, toolbar items, theme mode, and navigation mode (sidebar/horizontal) from `app/layout.tsx`.
+- AppShell defaults to sidebar navigation with masthead toolbar.
+Edit `AppShell` directly if you need a different navigation pattern.
-- Theme toggle supports light/dark/system modes with localStorage persistence.
+- Theme toggle supports light/dark/system modes with localStorage persistence. `AppMasthead` defers hydration work with `requestAnimationFrame` to avoid Strict Mode warnings.

 ## Related CLI